Mexican Chocolate Cake with Cinnamon & Cayenne

 Instructions

 1. Preheat your oven to 350°F (175°C).
-Grease and flour an 8-inch round cake pan, or line it with parchment paper for easy removal.
+Grease and flour an 8-inch round cake pan, or line it with parchment paper.

 2. Mix dry ingredients: In a large bowl, sift together flour, cocoa powder, cinnamon, cayenne, baking powder, baking soda, and salt.
-Whisk gently to combine; this ensures the spices and leavening agents distribute evenly.
+Whisk to distribute spices evenly.

-3. Beat sugars with eggs: In a separate bowl, use a hand mixer or stand mixer on medium speed to cream granulated sugar and brown sugar with eggs until pale and slightly fluffy, about 3 minutes.
+3. Beat sugars with eggs: In a separate bowl, cream granulated sugar and brown sugar with eggs on medium speed until pale and slightly fluffy, about 3 minutes.

-4. Incorporate wet fats: Slowly drizzle in the vegetable oil while mixing to create a smooth, ribbon-like batter.
-Add vanilla extract.
+4. Incorporate wet fats: Slowly drizzle in the vegetable oil while mixing.
+Add vanilla extract and blend until smooth.

-5. Alternate adding buttermilk and dry mix: Reduce mixer speed to low.
-Pour in one-third of the dry ingredients, then half the buttermilk, mixing gently after each addition. repeat until fully incorporated without overmixing, preserving batter airiness.
+5. Alternate adding buttermilk and dry mix: Mix on low.
+Add one-third of the dry mix, then half the buttermilk.
+Repeat until combined.
+Stop as soon as the batter looks uniform.

-6. Stir in hot coffee: Gradually fold the hot brewed coffee into the batter by hand with a spatula.
-This step intensifies the chocolate notes and loosens the batter for a moist texture.
+6. Stir in hot coffee: Fold hot coffee into the batter by hand.
+This step intensifies chocolate flavor and loosens the batter for a moist crumb.

-7. Pour batter into the pan and smooth the surface with a spatula.
-Tap the pan lightly on the countertop to release any trapped air bubbles.
+7. Pour and smooth: Transfer batter to the pan and smooth the top.
+Tap the pan lightly to release trapped air.

-8. Bake for 32-35 minutes, until a toothpick inserted into the centre comes out with a few moist crumbs but no wet batter.
-Oven temperatures vary, so begin checking at 30 minutes.
+8. Bake for 32–35 minutes: Bake until a toothpick comes out with a few moist crumbs.
+Start checking at 30 minutes.

-9. Cool the cake in the pan for 10 minutes, then invert onto a wire rack to cool wholly before frosting or serving.
+9. Cool the cake: Cool in the pan for 10 minutes, then invert onto a wire rack.
+Cool fully before slicing or frosting.

 Tips for Balancing Heat and Sweetness to Suit Every Palate